cijhho123/Yugioh-Collection-Price-Calculator/README.md

 4. run the program and paste the path when you are told to.

 ### Choose the version you want: Normal version Vs. Efficient version
-The normal Version print each file discoverd and each GET request sent to the YugiohPrices server, which can make scanning really large collections needlesly slow.</br>
+The normal Version print each file discoverd and each GET request sent to the YugiohPrices server, which can make scanning really large collections needlesly slow.
-whereas the efficient version remove all those printing and display only the welcome menu, end menu and errors if any shows up.</br>
+Whereas the efficient version remove all those printing and display only the welcome menu, end menu and errors if any shows up.

 ### Running the program
 #### The program need to run from CMD (Windows Command Prompt). </br>
 STEP 1: Download the version you want.
-[Normal version](/recources/jar/YugiohPriceCalc_normal.jar) or [Efficient version](/recources/jar/YugiohPriceCalc_efficient.jar)</br>
+[Normal version](/resources/jar/YugiohPriceCalc_normal.jar) or [Efficient version](/resources/jar/YugiohPriceCalc_efficient.jar)</br>
 STEP 2: Open <b>CMD</b> and navigate to the folder containing the jar file</br>
 STEP 3: In the CMD write: 	for the Normal version:		<b>java -jar YugiohPriceCalc_normal.jar</b></br>
 				for the Efficient version:	<b>java -jar YugiohPriceCalc_efficient.jar</b></br>
 STEP 4: Follow the instructions from inside the program.

-The source code can be found under [/source code/](/recources/source%20code)
+The source code can be found under [/source code/](/resources/source%20code)

 ## Disclaimer
 - The program pulles the data from the YugiohPrices API which updates every few hours.